-When you first log in to the dropdown menu, you’ll see no rulesets listed.
-After you set up a default ruleset and begin using the service, each account that is imported into the dropdown menu will have a ruleset listed.
-Users can sort or search for a particular account ruleset and can edit individual account rulesets.
+When you first log in, you’ll see no rulesets listed.
+After you set up a default ruleset and begin using the service, each account imported into the dropdown menu will have a ruleset listed.
+You can sort or search for a particular account ruleset and can edit individual account rulesets.
 Any changes to the default ruleset will automatically be applied to every account that has inherited the default ruleset and has not been changed.

 Adding Conditions

-Before setting up the Default ruleset, you need to add a list of conditions to the system.
-Conditions are essentially user-friendly aliases for common values within the system.
+Before setting up the Default ruleset, you must add a list of conditions to the system.
+Conditions are user-friendly aliases for common values within the system.

 Navigate to the Configuration Menu with the gear icon and select the conditions screen.
 Once there, select the Edit Custom Values icon next to the Order Status section.
 Even if you don’t plan on using all of the conditions to create rulesets, you’ll want to add all order statuses to this list.

-There are two parts to the conditions, the name, and the value.
-Add the name and then value and hit add.
+There are two parts to the conditions, the name and the value.
+Add the name, value, and click Add.
 Once the list is complete, click Update to save.

 Order Scheduled